Essa Pharma Inc (EPIX) Shares Rise Despite Market Challenges - News Heater

 Simply click here to receive it.

-The average price predicted for Essa Pharma Inc (EPIX) by analysts is $18.50, which is $15.27 above the current market price.
-The public float for EPIX is 19.97M, and at present, short sellers hold a 0.25% of that float.
-On October 17, 2023, the average trading volume of EPIX was 30.14K shares.
+The average price point forecasted by analysts for Essa Pharma Inc (EPIX) is $18.50, which is $13.91 above the current market price.
+The public float for EPIX is 19.97M, and currently, short sellers hold a 0.25% ratio of that floaft.
+The average trading volume of EPIX on October 23, 2023 was 77.70K shares.

 EPIX’s Market Performance